soham-amburle/Lloyd-s-Customer360-Analysis-Project-SQL-Python-PowerBI-15Aug25/dashboard5/README.md

 - **Customer Retention Drill-Down**: Detailed table with customer-level insights (ID, demographics, balance, loan amount, loan status, transactions, complaints, and churn label).

 ## How It Helps Decision-Makers
-- Offers a **clear picture of churn rate and customer portfolio health** at a glance.
+- Offers a **clear picture of churn rate as well as customer portfolio health** at a glance.
 - Enables **segmented churn analysis** by region, age group, gender, and financial products.
 - Reveals **patterns in loan status and account type churn**, helping tailor product-specific retention strategies.
 - Identifies **high-risk customer segments** based on complaints, loan behavior, and balances.